Can the problem of abandoned supermarket trolleys ever be solved in Singapore?

 It is a problem that seems to have grown over time.

-In 2016, NTUC Fairprice in a press release said that it lost about 1,000 trolleys in 2015, costing the organisation over S$150,000 in replacements, repairs and manpower required for retrieval of abandoned trolleys.
-This was an almost 20 per cent increase from five years before, when over 800 trolleys were lost for the year.
+In 2016, NTUC FairPrice in a press release said that it lost about 1,000 trolleys in 2015, costing the organisation more than S$150,000 in replacements, repairs and manpower required for retrieval of abandoned trolleys.
+This was an almost 20 per cent increase from five years before, when more than 800 trolleys were lost for the year.

 While public education seems to be the main strategy in Singapore, could there be other methods to nudge more shoppers into returning their trolleys?